zranger1/OutputExpanderFlashTest/README.md

-# OutputExpanderFlash
+## OutputExpanderFlash "ChangeTimingForV2" Branch
 ### What it does
-This is an STM32CubeIDE project that builds alternate firmware for the Pixelblaze Output Expander board.
+This is an STM32CubeIDE project that builds alternate firmware for the v2 Pixelblaze Output Expander board.
-The new firmware works only with WS2812-protocol RGBW LEDs and allows the user to choose between normal RGBW operation and RGB-W operation, which disables the W channel and uses RGB values from Pixelblaze to produce white.

-It's only marginally useful -- mostly if you don't like the particular white your RGBW LEDs produuce and want to use the mixed RGB white instead.
-But it does provide a simple example of how to build and flash Output Expander firmware.

-If you decide to use try this firmware, to choose your output mode:

-- for RGB-W, choose a 3 element RGB option in the proper color order from the Pixelblaze's expander board setup.
-- for RGBW, choose the 4-element RGBW option you would normally use from the Pixelblaze's expander board setup.

-Note that 3-element RGB WS2812s will not work properly with this firmware.
-It only supports RGBW LEDs.
-Non-WS2812 protocol LEDs, like the APA-102, will work normally.
+Note that this version of the firmware WILL ONLY WORK WITH V2 boards.
+If you have a v1 or v3, you can use the same method to adjust timing, but you'll have to modify the code for the appropriate branch yourself.

+This branch contains code that allows you to adjust the timing of the WS2812B data signal to work with LEDs that may not be compatible with the default timing.
+Instructions on how to calculate values for a particular timing are included in the code comments in `Core/Src/main.c`.
+The "working" code is in 'Core/Src/app.c'.
+The values shown in the code are configured to replicate the 1.3us/2.6us timing that was available on the v2 Pixelblaze.

 ### What you'll need
 - STM32CubeIDE from https://www.st.com/en/development-tools/stm32cubeide.html
 - STM32CubeProgrammer from https://www.st.com/en/development-tools/stm32cubeprog.html
 - An ST-Link V2 Programmer or emulator.
 I used this one:  https://www.amazon.com/HiLetgo-Emulator-Downloader-Programmer-STM32F103C8T6/dp/B07SQV6VLZ
-- Quite a lot of dupont wires or other small, easy-to-connect wiring.
-- A soldering iron & lead-free solder
+- Either a compatible programming jig or some dupont wires and a steady hand with a soldering iron.
 - A Pixelblaze
 - A Pixelblaze Output Expander board, marked v2 (2019) or newer.
-- a few RGBW LEDs to test
+- a few LEDs to test
+- A logic analyzer or oscilloscope to verify that the timing is correct is very, very helpful.

 ### WARNING:
 **Modifying firmware can break your device and potentially other connected devices.** If you attempt this,